TW-ASMP/AIW/Hierarchy Specification Instruction.md

 **When specifying the hierarchy, you must group assets that belong to the various facility support systems into separate groups,** such that they can be easily integrated under the sub-branches of the upper hierarchy, shown in Appendix A.  **These asset must not be not be mixed with the process system assets, under the [TFHX-PRC] main branch of the hierarchy**.

-## System and System Collection Hierarchical Breakdown
+## A Review of System and System Collection Hierarchical Breakdown

 To reiterate some contents above, [TFHX-PRC] system is broken down to its high-level sub-systems, and then to more granular sub-systems, until we reach the level of lines and individual assets, at the bottom of the hierarchy.
 We are currently working on a more detailed guide, which should be available by the end of 2021.